makebacappiello/product-feedback-app/README.md

 ---

 ### 🎯 Milestone: Build API Endpoints for `suggestions` data
-1. `GET /get-all-suggestions`: Return the suggestions data
+1. `GET /get-all-suggestions`: Return all the suggestions data
 2. `POST /add-one-suggestion`: Save submitted form data
 3. Test your API endpoints in Postman to make sure they're working
 4. Push your code to Github